alexwlchan/alexwlchan.net/src/_articles/2026/2026-01-08-q-but-for-go.md

 I usually open a terminal window running `tail -f /tmp/q.txt` to watch what gets logged by `q`.

-The module is only 120 lines of Go, and [available on GitHub][github-q].
+The module is only 120 lines of Go, and [available on this website][me-projects-q].
 You can copy it into your project, or it's simple enough that you could write your own version.
 It has two interesting ideas that might have broader use.